The CNS Researcher Award will be presented during the 2023 Annual Conference.

 - Demonstration of research support with funding.

-- The candidate has a program of research that furthers the mission and vision of NACNS and supports the CNS role in the context of the NACNS Spheres of Influence.
+- The candidate has a program of research that furthers the mission and vision of NACNS and supports the CNS role in the context of the NACNS Spheres of Impact.

 A plaque recognizing the winner will be presented at the NACNS conference and the winner will be featured in the CNS journal.
-Nontransferable complimentary one day NACNS conference registration will also be awarded.
+Nontransferable complimentary NACNS conference registration will also be awarded.

 Nomination Packet includes: